He Xiangdong

-He Xiangdong (何向东; born February 1964) is a Chinese diplomat and currently the Chinese Ambassador to Ireland.
+He Xiangdong (何向东; born February 1964) is a Chinese diplomat who served as the Ambassador of China to Ireland from 2019 to 2024 and as Ambassador of China to South Sudan from 2016 to 2019.

 Biography

-He was born in Hunan in February 1964, while his ancestral home in Wuyi County, Zhejiang.
+He Xiangdong was born in Hunan in February 1964, while his ancestral home in Wuyi County, Zhejiang.
 In September 1981, he entered Wuhan University, majoring in economics, where he graduated in July 1985.

 After university, he worked as a journalist at World Knowledge.
 In September 1989, he was accepted to China Foreign Affairs University.
 After graduating in July 1991, he returned to his former work unit, the World Knowledge magazine.
 He was second secretary at Chinese Embassy in Oman from October 1994 to July 1996 and second secretary then first secretary at Chinese Embassy in Saudi Arabia from July 1996 to November 1999.
 He returned to China in November 1999, when he was appointed director and first secretary of the Political Research Department of the Ministry of Foreign Affairs.
-In June 2004 he was promoted to become counsellor of the Chinese Embassy in the United States, a position he held until August 2012.
-He became vice-mayor and member of the Standing Committee of the CPC Lanzhou Municipal Committee in March 2014, and served until September 2016.
+In June 2004, he was promoted to become counsellor of the Chinese Embassy in the United States, a position he held until August 2012.
+He became vice-mayor and member of the Standing Committee of the Lanzhou Municipal Committee of the Chinese Communist Party in March 2014, and served until September 2016.

-In September 2016, he was granted his first ambassadorship as Chinese Ambassador to South Sudan.
+He was granted his first ambassadorship as Chinese Ambassador to South Sudan in September 2016.
 He served from 2016 through 2019.
-In May 2019 he was appointed Chinese Ambassador to Ireland in succession to Yue Xiaoyong.
+He was appointed Chinese Ambassador to Ireland in May 2019 in succession to Yue Xiaoyong.
+He left the position in October 2024, and was succeeded by Zhao Xiyuan in November.